 Each service uses the two-piece light ash wood flagstaff.
 No metal poles or dark brown wood.

 Metal staffs are authorized for Army JROTC all-female color teams only.

 *On occasion a color team needs to use the smaller staffs and flags due to room height and crowd size.
 The standard for a color team should be the larger, ceremonial sizes, however.

 The Flagstaff Ornament

-A note on the device on top of the flagstaffs: A nickel-plated (for USAF) or brass-plated (for Army) Army spear is preferred for a color team.
-For the US flag the Army, Marines, USAF and Coast Guard do not use anything other than the Army spear/spade.
-Several military regulations state that the eagle is reserved for the president’s flag; an eagle is never used on a marching flagstaff.
-The eagle at the top of the National Color is for a stationary flag when not posted with other colors.
-AR 840-10 says the Army will use a “spearhead”; AFI 34-1201 says the USAF will use a “spade”; the Navy’s NTP 13B says the Navy will use a “ball” or “battle axe”.
-When performing jointly, all services use the Army Spear (spade) because that’s what the Army uses and since the Army is the senior service, the other services follow the Army’s lead.
+A note on the device on top of the flagstaffs: A nickel-plated (for USAF) or brass-plated (for Army) Army spear is preferred for a color team however.
+For the American flag (National Ensign), the military services do not use anything other than the Army spear/spade.
+Several military regulations state that the eagle is reserved for the president’s flag; an eagle is never used on a marching flagstaff unless it is for the president.
+AR 840-10 says the Army will use a “spearhead”; AFI 34-1201 says the USAF will use a “spade”; the Navy’s NTP 13B says the Navy will use a “ball” or “battle-axe”.
+The Coast Guard follows Navy guidance.
+When performing jointly, all services use the nickel-plated/chrome Army Spear (spade) because that’s what the Army uses and since the Army is the senior service, the other services follow the Army’s lead.
 Spades should be used on all other flagstaffs.
-The listed regulations can be downloaded here.
+Click here to download the listed regulations.